fandora-network/docs/docs/hermez/Architecture/zkProver-State-Machines.md

-The Polygon Hermez team has created two novel languages especially for the zkProver; The Zero-Knowledge Assembly language and the Polynomial Identity Language.
+The fandora Hermez team has created two novel languages especially for the zkProver; The Zero-Knowledge Assembly language and the Polynomial Identity Language.

 Since adopting the state machines paradigm means switching from highlevel programming to low-level programming, it is not suprising for the zkProve to employ an especially designed language for the firmware and another for the hardware.